Active topolectrical circuits: Results

-Active electronic circuits with basic non-topological interactions have been studied previously as models of neuronal networks~\cite{2014Krein} and solitary signal transport~\cite{delRio_2001,delRio_2003}.
-To leading order, the NR elements in an active circuit can be described~\cite{delRio_2001,delRio_2003} by a Rayleigh-type resistance $R(V) = -(\alpha- 3\gamma V^2)$, where $\alpha$ and $\gamma$ are positive parameters.
+\textbf{Theoretical framework.} Active electronic circuits with basic non-topological interactions have been studied previously as models of neuronal networks~\cite{2014Krein} and solitary signal transport~\cite{delRio_2001,delRio_2003}.
+To leading order, the negative resistance elements in an active circuit can be described~\cite{delRio_2001,delRio_2003} by a nonlinear Rayleigh-type conductance $R^{-1}(V) = -(\alpha- \gamma V^2)$, where $V$ denotes voltage, and $\alpha$ and $\gamma$ are positive parameters.
 A prototypical example is the vdP oscillator circuit with capacitance $C$ and inductance $L_{ii}$, as shown in Fig.~\ref{fig:1}(a).
-When expressed in terms of the rescaled dimensionless voltage $\hat{V}_i = x_i = \sqrt{3\gamma/\alpha}\, V_i$, the dynamics of an isolated vdP-unit $i$ is governed by~\cite{stoker1950}
+When expressed in terms of the rescaled dimensionless voltage $\hat{V}_i = x_i = \sqrt{3\gamma/\alpha}\, V_i$, the dynamics of an isolated vdP-unit $i$ is governed by~\cite{stoker1950} (Methods)

-where $\varepsilon = \alpha\sqrt{L/C}$, $t = \sqrt{LC} \hat{t}$, and $\dot{x}_i=dx_i/d \hat{t}$.
-Equation~\eqref{eq:vdp-1} is intimately related to that of a harmonically trapped active Brownian particle~\cite{Romanczuk2012}, with position coordinate $y$ and velocity $u=\dot{y}$ described by the standard cubic friction model $\dot u = \varepsilon (1 - u^2/3) u - y$.
-Upon taking the time derivative and identifying $u=\dot{y}=x_i$, one recovers Eq.~\eqref{eq:vdp-1}.
+where $\varepsilon = \alpha\sqrt{L/C}$, $t = \sqrt{LC} \hat{t}$, and $\dot{x}_i=dx_i/d \hat{t}$. {Because this active system is linearly unstable, a stabilizing nonlinearity is necessary to obtain bounded dynamics.
+In this case, we find limit cycle oscillations [Fig.~\ref{fig:1}(f)].}~\eqref{eq:vdp-1} is intimately related to that of a harmonically trapped active Brownian particle~\cite{Romanczuk2012}, with position coordinate $y$ and velocity $u=\dot{y}$ described by the standard cubic friction model $\dot u = \varepsilon (1 - u^2/3) u - y$.
+Upon taking the time derivative and identifying $u=\dot{y}=x_i$, one recovers \eqref{eq:vdp-1}.
 It was shown recently~\cite{Woodhouse2018} that suitably coupled mechanical chains of active Brownian particles can autonomously actuate topological modes.
 This insight provides guidance for the design of ATCs.

-To design an ATC with desired topological properties, we generalize Eq.~\eqref{eq:vdp-1} by introducing suitably chosen couplings between vdP units $i$ and $j$ through inductances $L_{ij}$; see Fig.~\ref{fig:1}(b,c) for two examples.
-Assuming a lattice of vdP units and introducing the symmetric coupling matrix elements $\beta_{ij} = -L_0/L_{ij}$ for $i \neq j$, and $\beta_{ii} = L_0(1/L_{ii} + \sum_{ k :k \neq i } 1/L_{ik})$, Eq.~\eqref{eq:vdp-1} generalizes to
+To design an ATC with desired topological properties, we generalize \eqref{eq:vdp-1} by introducing suitably chosen couplings between vdP units $i$ and $j$ through inductances $L_{ij}$; see Fig.~\ref{fig:1}(b,c) for two examples.
+Assuming a lattice of vdP units and introducing the symmetric coupling matrix elements $\beta_{ij} = -L_0/L_{ij}$ for $i \neq j$, and $\beta_{ii} = \sum_{ k } L_0/L_{ik}$, \eqref{eq:vdp-1} generalizes to

-where $L_0$ is the smallest inductance in the circuit \SUP.
+where $L_0$ is the smallest inductance in the circuit.

 Interpreting each individual vdP unit as a node in the network graph [Fig.~\ref{fig:1}(b,c)], the effective dimension~$d$ of the ATC can be tuned by increasing the number of couplings.
 In principle, arbitrary values $d\ge 1$ are realizable with large, densely connected networks~\cite{lee2018}.
 For example, for $d$-dimensional cubic lattices, rows of the coupling matrix $\boldsymbol{\beta}=(\beta_{ij})$ corresponding to bulk nodes will have $2d$ off-diagonal entries.
 Below, we will focus on the cases $d=1$ [Fig.~\ref{fig:1}(b)] and $d=2$ [Fig.~\ref{fig:1}(c)] to demonstrate the implementation and key properties of ATCs.
 Generally, through an appropriate choice of $\boldsymbol{\beta}$, it is possible to realize a wide range of topological phases.